DAPS Coin Reaches 24 Hour Trading Volume of $30.00 (DAPS)

-DAPS Coin (DAPS) traded 2.5% higher against the dollar during the 24-hour period ending at 16:00 PM E.T. on July 15th.
-DAPS Coin has a market capitalization of $3.30 million and approximately $30.00 worth of DAPS Coin was traded on exchanges in the last 24 hours.
-Over the last week, DAPS Coin has traded 3.4% lower against the dollar.
-One DAPS Coin coin can currently be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+DAPS Coin (DAPS) traded 2.1% lower against the dollar during the 24-hour period ending at 21:00 PM Eastern on July 17th.
+One DAPS Coin coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
+DAPS Coin has a total market cap of $3.26 million and $30.00 worth of DAPS Coin was traded on exchanges in the last day.
+Over the last seven days, DAPS Coin has traded 0.3% higher against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.